The world offers 3 solutions to forced displacement:

 Return home.
 But this requires that the causes of displacement have been resolved.
 The UN has identitified over 30 protracted refugee producing situations in the world, the average duration of which is 26 years.
 Returning home is not an option for the vast majority of refugees.

 Integrate into their country of refugee.
-But nearly 9 out of 10 refugees are hosted by developing nations that are economically and socially unable to absorb the people seeking refuge within their borders.
+But 8 out of 10 refugees are hosted by developing nations that are economically and socially unable to absorb the people seeking refuge within their borders.

 Reason to Hope